Skip to cookie consent Skip to main content

 • Unexplained weight loss

-Gallbladder and bile duct cancers are usually discovered when you see a doctor for an entirely different health concern.
-Since these cancers happen so rarely, no screening tests exist to catch them early.
+Bile duct cancers are usually discovered when you see a doctor for an entirely different health concern.
+Since it happens so rarely, no screening tests exist to catch bile duct cancer early.

 If your doctor suspects cancer, you may get a: